Charles-Dea/B3GE/README.md

 GLFW

 ## Compiling
-Linux:
+Linux x86_64:

-`clang -fPIC -shared -o engine.so -lGL -lGLEW -lglfw engine.c`
+`clang -fPIC -shared -o c/engine.x86_64.so -lGL -lGLEW -lglfw c/engine.c`

+macOS x86_64:

+`clang -fPIC -shared -o engine.x86_64.dylib -framework OpenGL -lglfw engine.c`

 ## Usage
 To use the library, simply import engine and call init().
 Call load_texture() for each .png file you would like to use for drawing.
 You can then call draw() to re-draw the frame.
 See function docs for details.
 Refer to test.py for example code.